Thanks for visiting my weekly COVID-19 update! Data sources used for this report appear at the bottom of the page.

 Infections and Positive Test Rates

-- Daily testing in Georgia is about 20% higher than the level of January 1.
+- Daily testing in Georgia is about 50% lower than the level of January 1.

 Hospitalizations and Deaths

-- Daily deaths in Georgia are 140% higher than the level of January 1.
+- Daily deaths in Georgia are 65% lower than the level of January 1.

 Useful News